skezyoxo/webapp-template-with-user-management/README.md

 This template uses Prisma as an ORM, which supports various PostgreSQL hosting options:

 1. **Serverless Options:**
-   - Neon (example in setup instructions)
+   - Neon (recommended for development)
    - AWS Aurora Serverless
    - CockroachDB